open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Any IMRO files that have been loaded previously will appear in the drop-down menu below the "LOAD FROM IMRO" button, so they can be accessed more easily.

+.. important:: IMRO files are not checked to ensure that all specified electrodes can actually be selected simultaneously.
+If you have generated an IMRO file with custom software (i.e., not through Open Ephys or SpikeGLX), be sure to verify that selected electrodes are not connected to overlapping channels before attempting to load it.

 ProbeInterface JSON files
 --------------------------------